Hafthor/loaf/README.md

   - automatic object property discovery / checking
   - support for streaming json responses as data becomes available

+Note: regarding the examples below, the syntax hasn't been entirely nailed down, so don't get too attached to it.

 # Forward Assignments
 In most languages, it is expected that you should be able to call a function/method that appears later in the file.
 This is a forward reference.
 Few languages support this for assignments, but loaf does.
 It can allow this because they are immutable assignments, not variable.

+    abc: ab+c
     ab: a+b
     a: 1
     b: 2
+    c: 3

 # Deferred Resolution
-This is like Promises in JavaScript, but you can reference the Promise in an equation, for example, and that will seemlessly create another promise.
+This is like Promises in JavaScript or Futures in Java, but you can reference the Promise in an equation, for example, and that will seemlessly create another promise.
+Essentially all assignments are deferred, but some become instantly resolved when they have no deferred values referenced in their expression.

     ab: a+b
     a: service_a/get-a-value?x={x}